mrjoshuaesmith/center-of-mass/README.md

 Using a 100 meter sampling interval and a few hours of CPU time, the program eventually yielded these results:

 ```
+Center of Bounding Box: 42.057584, -71.715418
+Balance Point: 42.242565, -71.778800
+Median: 42.272181, -71.698710
 ```

+Which you can see [on this map](https://www.google.com/maps/d/viewer?mid=1Wj8O65EuIijHrmQQfpE9vdrXi2yIoQq6&usp=sharing).

+The center of the bounding box is in Douglas, clearly very far south of what anyone might think is the middle of the state.

+The balance point is in an Audobon park in southern Worcester, near that wind turbine you can see from Route 146.

+The median is in a Shrewsbury neighborhood, near the intersection of Routes 9 and 20.

+## Conclusions

+Rutland is nowhere near the center of Massachusetts by any reasonable definiton.
+It's kind of near the middle of the box if you chop off everything south of Foxboro, including the entirety of the Cape and Islands.
+Sorry, Rutland.

+Feel free to download this project and fiddle with it.
+You'll find that the sampling interval ``meters = 100`` has a huge impact on runtime, but not much impact on the results.
+It should be relatively simple to adapt this project to find the centers of other states, by downloading similar data sets from the site linked above.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]